123jason689/golden_trash/README.md

 The device operates in a continuous loop to detect and sort trash:

 1.  **Image Capture:** The `ESP32-CAM` captures a video stream.
-When an object is detected (in a future implementation) or continuously, it sends frames to the server.
+It continuously sends frames to the server.
 2.  **Data Transmission:** Each frame is Base64 encoded and sent to the Python WebSocket server over the local Wi-Fi network.
 3.  **AI Inference:** The server receives the frame, decodes it, and passes it to the `YOLOv5` model for classification.
 4.  **Categorization:** The model's output is used to determine the trash category (Plastic, Degradable, etc.).
 The server then calculates the correct angle for the sorting mechanism.